ChrisVine/js_of_ocaml-and-gjs/README.md

 scalars, GBytes, strings or functions this is straightforward but structs of these generally require the use of a GBoxedType wrapping (see the hello.h and hello.c files in the ffi directory).
-More complex arrangements may require full-on GObjects, which is a pain.
+More complex arrangements, particularly ones requiring mutable instance data, may require full-on GObjects, which is a pain.

 Other points to note are: